okpunosolomon/Income-and-Expense-Management-Power-BI-project/README.md

 from **Excel cleaning and Power Query transformation** to **Power BI visualization and automation planning**.
 It combines analytics, design, and storytelling to help organizations monitor and optimize financial performance effectively.

-⭐ *“What gets measured gets improved — and what’s visualized gets understood.”*
+⭐ *“What gets measured gets improved, and what’s visualized gets understood.”*